YichengDWu/MoYe.jl/README.md

 The documentation is mostly my learning notes.
 Please refer to CuTe's documentation for more details.

-GEMM essentially faces two main performance hurdles:
+GEMM essentially faces two main performance hurdles not implemented yet:

     1. Swizzling to prevent bank conflicts.
     2. An efficient epilogue, which involves transferring data from registers to shared memory, followed by a vectorized transfer back to global memory.